More accusers say Ohio State team doctor abused them

 Mike Alf, an OSU wrestler from 1988 to 1992, said he didn’t consider Strauss’ behavior as abuse at the time but now he considers himself a victim.

-The wrestling team often joked about the physician’s “weird, inappropriate” behavior, he added.
+The wrestling team often joked about the physician’s “weird, inappropriate” behavior, he added, but said Jordan was not aware of what was going on.

+“I know Jim Jordan,” Alf said.
+“He would do anything to protect us.”

 Others have also said Strauss touched them inappropriately for medical examinations that didn’t appear to call for it.
 DiSabato, the wrestler, said in a video produced last month that it was a running joke that no matter what ailment a person asked Strauss to look at, the doctor would always examine his genitals.